Introduction to Maps

 - Learn about menu options

-- Focus on specific area with masking tool
+- Focus on a specific area with the masking tool

 - Compare variables and notice trends